 Account-based marketing is a common B2B marketing practice of targeting and selling to key accounts or organizations.

-When executing an account-based marketing strategy it’s often a great asset to leverage event personalization and target specific groups of people within an organization in order to build a relationship.
+When executing an ABM strategy it’s often a great asset to leverage event personalization and target specific groups of people within an organization in order to build a relationship.

 4. How To Collect Data For Event Personalization